AIcling/agentic_geo/README.md

 ## 🙏 Acknowledgements

-We thank the GEO‑Bench and AutoGEO authors and the open‑source LLM ecosystem.
+We thank the [GEO‑Bench](https://github.com/GEO-optim/GEO) authors and the open‑source LLM ecosystem.